Azure/azure-powershell/documentation/RFC/RFC0002-SubscriptionList-in-Get.md

 Please insert below your anwser to the following questions or add any additional questions that you may have:

-- Should the default behavior look after all accessible subscriptions?
+- Should the default behavior select all subscriptions in a tenant as part of connecting an account?

   - _Your prefered default behavior_